jakov1003/SQL_project_1/README.md

 I answered the questions from the tutorial without looking at the tutor's solutions.

-If you'd like to take a more in-depth look at my queries, you can do that [here](/project_sql/).

 You can find the full query outputs in this README, except for the second query.
-For that query, due to the output size, I put the link to the CSV file I uploaded here on GitHub.
+For that query, due to the output size, I put the link to the CSV file I uploaded in the project folder.

+If you'd like to take a more in-depth look at my queries, view tutorial questions in their full form, or compare my solution to the tutor's, you can do that [here](/project_sql/).

 # Shortened Questions